 - Get Involved

 Kurt Achtenhagen is the Director of Finance and Operations, overseeing the day-to-day accounting, financial reporting and sales of educational materials.
-He has 18+ years of corporate and nonprofit accounting and finance, and has served on two non-profit Boards, as Board Treasurer.
-Kurt also manages IT, social media and human resources for the organization.
+He has 20+ years of corporate and nonprofit accounting and finance experience, and has served on two other non-profit Boards, as Board Treasurer.
 Kurt works with the Center’s Board of Directors, the Board Treasurer and the Audit committee on all significant financial issues affecting the organization.
+Kurt also manages IT and human resources for the organization.
 When not working, you can find Kurt hiking, trail running, mountain biking or camping with his family and friends.

 Susy Alkaitis leads organizational communications, heads international programs and works with the board of directors on strategic initiatives, nominations and board development.
-Susy has 19 years of collective leadership experience with outdoor and environmental organizations and has served on several nonprofit boards.
+Susy has over two decades of leadership experience with outdoor and environmental organizations and has served on several nonprofit boards.
 She spends most weekends during the summer climbing and camping with her husband and son or watching deer eat the bark from the Aspen trees in her downtown Boulder backyard.

-Jason Grubb, a Recreation Administration graduate from Texas State University, oversees the PEAK/Teen Youth Programs, grants, scholarships and the State Advocate Program.
-Before joining the Leave No Trace staff, Jason worked for a variety of outdoor companies such as Rock & Ice and Avid4.
-Jason is an Eagle Scout, avid rock climber and mountain biker.
+Jason Grubb, a Recreation Administration graduate from Texas State University, oversees the Center's Leave No Trace in Every Park and Hot Spot initiatives as well as the Community Partnership and State Advocate programs.
+Before joining the Leave No Trace staff, Jason worked for a variety of outdoor companies such as Rock & Ice Magazine and Avid 4 Adventure.
+Jason is an Eagle Scout, avid rock climber, and mountain biker.

 Ben Lawhon joined the Center for Outdoor Ethics staff in 2001.
 His responsibilities include curriculum development, research efforts, management of national education and training programs, working on international initiatives and coordinating general outreach efforts.
 Ben has a BS in Natural Resource Management from the University of Tennessee and an MS in Human Dimensions of Natural Resources from Colorado State University.
 Ben is an avid outdoor enthusiast, enjoying whitewater paddling, telemark skiing, fly fishing and backpacking.